WeAreAcademy/mark-fullstack-proj--blog/README.md

 - I should be able to edit the title or main text of any post
 - I should not be able to edit the creation time of any post

+To avoid confusion around multiple meanings of the word `post` in your code, we suggest you call your blog posts `articles` (and your database, `blog`)

 ## Level 2 - filtering

 As a user, via the front-end app: